tanmoumou252/NSFWruleset/README.md

 rules:
   - RULE-SET,nsfw,🌍 GlobalMedia  #here are some lowercase letters
 ```
-The above code has different letter sizes, and an error will be reported
+The above code has different letter sizes, and an error will be reported.
 ## others

-This English document is written by Google Translate and Baidu Translate
+* This English document is written by Google Translate and Baidu Translate.
-As we all know,most of the people who use clash, they speak Chinese.People who speak other languages rarely need to use this tool, unless they are also here, or company routing restricts web access
+* As we all know,most of the people who use clash, they speak Chinese.People who speak other languages rarely need to use this tool, unless they are also here, or company routing restricts web access.
-In other words, I don’t really need to write English documents, and now the function of translating web pages is so developed
+* In other words, I don’t really need to write English documents, and now the function of translating web pages is so developed.
-Whatever，hope u like that
+* Whatever，hope u like that.

 ------
 # 简体中文版本
 一些“你懂的”网页在[clash for win](https://github.com/Fndroid/clash_for_windows_pkg)[本地配置](https://docs.cfw.lbyczf.com/contents/parser.html#%E5%90%91%E6%9C%AC%E5%9C%B0%E9%85%8D%E7%BD%AE%E6%96%87%E4%BB%B6%E6%B7%BB%E5%8A%A0%E8%AE%A2%E9%98%85%E4%BF%A1%E6%81%AF)中使用的分流规则rule-set